 How common is childhood mental illness?
-If you asked 20 different mental health clinicians you could easily get 20 different answers.
-This lack of consensus does not mean clinicians aren’t being well educated or have poor memories.
+If you asked 20 mental health clinicians, you could easily get 20 different answers.
+This lack of consensus does not mean clinicians aren’t being well trained, or that they have poor memories.
 Rather, this fundamental question remains largely overlooked by psychiatric research.

-Some consistent patterns emerge nonetheless.
-A recent National Academy of Sciences report summarized results from over 50 such community studies and found that at any given time about 17 percent of U.S. children—about 1 in 6—meet the criteria for a common psychiatric disorder.
-With approximately 73 million children under the age of 18 in the U.S., that suggests that over 10 million children are affected at this very moment.
+Some consistent patterns nonetheless emerge: A recent National Academy of Sciences report summarized results from over 50 such community studies and found that at any given time about 17 percent of U.S. children — roughly 1 in 6 — meet the criteria for a common psychiatric disorder.
+With approximately 73 million children under the age of 18 in the U.S., this suggests that over 10 million children are affected at this very moment.

 But this estimate represents a snapshot: It only includes those who are ill at a given moment in time.
 From a public health perspective, it is also important to take the long view, and discover how many children experience mental illness at some point in their childhood.

 As it turns out, this is not a trivial consideration.
 A small number of studies, including those of our own research group, have followed children over a number of years, tracking rates of mental illness across childhood in the same children.
 Those studies suggest that mental illness is far more common than many think.
 Our work with the Great Smoky Mountains study showed that 60 percent of children experience a psychiatric disorder by adulthood.
 Those disorders include a wide range of conditions, ranging from rare illnesses such as autism or schizophrenia to more common conditions such as depression, anxiety, and substance abuse.

 This striking analysis suggests a radical change in perspective on childhood mental illness: Mental illness in childhood is not uncommon or rare.
 On the contrary, mental illnesses, particularly common disorders such as depression and anxiety, are as much a feature of childhood as common physical illnesses.